Knowledge Hub

 Managing risks and safeguarding your business

-A well-drafted software development contract can help manage a host of practical risks, from scope creep to shifting client dependencies, payment security, and potential liabilities.
+A well-drafted software development agreement can help manage a range of practical risks, including scope creep, shifting client dependencies, payment security, and potential liabilities.

 • Prevent scope creep: Ensure additional work is agreed upon and paid for through structured change control processes.